 Materials: Paper and pencil

 Description:

 Step 1: Write down your most persistent negative thoughts

-l
+1

 2

 3

-1
+4

 5.

 - What is my current framing? - Which emotional effects does this thought create in me? - Does it make me more resourceful? - Is that helping me get closer to my goal? - If I continue to give life to this framing, what reality will I create? - Do I want this scenario to become my reality?